-The following information relates to OPA’s amended deeds and processes in effect from 9 May 2022.
+This information relates to OPA’s amended deeds and processes in effect from 9 May 2022, and updated 19 October 2022.

 OPA guardians do not have authority to enter into providers’ service agreements because they generally contain matters that go beyond the scope of the guardian’s authority (such as financial matters or terms pertaining to the conduct of the participant).
 Some providers’ service agreements also contain unfair or unconscionable terms.